jfgmesquita/C-Lang/Leap Year/README.md

 # Leap Year Program

 This program cheack if the provided years are leap or not.
-The source code is in the file `ly.c`.

 ## Files

-- `ly.c`: The source code for the leap year program.
+- `ly.c`: The source code for the Leap Year program.
 - `Makefile`: The Makefile to compile and clean the program.

 ## Compilation